SEC Coin Regulatory Roadmap

 Historical Development of Regulatory Frameworks

 Since the early days of Bitcoin, regulators worldwide have struggled to classify digital assets consistently.
-Initial frameworks focused on anti-fraud measures, while more recent guidance considers token classification, trading, and reporting.
+Initial frameworks focused on anti-illegal deception measures, while more recent guidance considers token classification, trading, and reporting.
 The SEC Coin Regulatory Roadmap consolidates these developments into a structured approach for the coming years.

 Key Milestones in Crypto Regulation